stunstunstun/awesome-spring-boot/spring-boot-mvc-example/README.md

 #### Running as a packaged application

 ```
-$ java -jar build/libs/spring-boot-mvc-example.jar
+$ java -jar build/libs/spring-boot-mvc-example-0.0.1-SNAPSHOT.war
 ```

-#### Using Gradle Plugin
+#### Using Spring Boot Plugin

 ```
-$ bash gradlew bootRun
+$ gradlew bootRun
 ```

 ## Deploy

-You can make war file to deploy like below
+You can create war file to deploy like below

 ```
-$ gradle bootRepackage
+$ gradlew bootRepackage
 ```